-The programme is part of the Eastern Partnership Culture Programme II, funded under the European Neighbourhood Instrument.
+The EU-Eastern Partnership Culture and Creativity Programme is part of the Eastern Partnership Culture Programme II, funded under the European Neighbourhood Instrument.
 It aims to support the cultural and creative sectors’ contribution to sustainable humanitarian, social and economic development in Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.

 – Support the participation of partner countries in international cultural initiatives.